mfa327/PocketVec_Internship_Vido2025/README.md

 # Basic usage

-We have prepared 3 Jupyter Notebooks to further illustrate and exemplify typical scenarions involving PocketVec descriptors.
+We have prepared 3 Jupyter Notebooks to further illustrate and exemplify typical scenarios involving PocketVec descriptors.

 1. Protein and pocket centroid preparation: Given a PDB code (and chain), the notebook shows how to download, process and prepare the receptor structure for docking calculations.
 In addition, we show how to specify pocket centroids using bound ligands and pocket detection algorithms.